-2.32 The PRA will assess on a case-by-case basis the eligibility of different types of assets which may contain cash flows where the timing is uncertain, but is bounded, for example final redemption payments on callable bonds, or bonds where the timing at which repayments start can vary within a contractually bounded period.
+2.32 The PRA is aware that some assets will contain cash flows where the timing is uncertain but is bounded, for example final redemption payments on callable bonds, or bonds where the timing at which repayments start can vary within a contractually bounded period.
+The PRA will assess firms' applications to include such assets on a case-by-case basis.